openstax/napkin-notes/phil/concurrency.md

 Pros: do not need to worry about locks
 Cons: the code is forced to constantly copy data back and forth (cannot share state)

+### Callbacks & Promises

+Callbacks are a way to say "do this other thing when you are done".
+This means that the code in the callback will be executed after the IO/network/async operation completes.

+A Promise is a way to encapsulate a piece of work without getting into "callback-hell" (or pyramid something-or-other)

 # Contrived Example